 An example of how you can reduce vehicle weight on Service Vans is with the use of VMAC UNDERHOOD air compressors.
 Traditional air compressors mounted in the cargo area can weigh as much as 375 lbs.
 The VMAC UNDERHOOD 30 CFM rotary screw air compressor weighs only 85 lbs.
 VMAC reduces vehicle GVW by up to 290 lbs.

 VMAC is the only air compressor specifically engineered for commercial vans, with 30 CFM rotary screw compressor systems available for the most popular commercial van models.
-For a complete list of benefits, specifications and applications, visit VMAC’s website.
 For further benefits of weight savings in vans, check out VMAC’s previous article “Air power: Just why does air matter to commercial van operators”.